huafu/brunch-with-ember-and-bootstrap/README.md

 ## Production release
-To create a production release (smaller vendor files, js and css packed) use the `-P` or `--production` flag when building:
+To create a production release (smaller vendor files, js and css packed), use the cake build command:
 ```
-brunch build --production
+cake build
 ```
+It'll generate a production ready `public` and create an archive of it in `public.tgz` that you can then backup or send to your servers.